Kiuwan logo

 Scared of a Data Breach?
 You Should Be

-Data breaches are not only a massive headache for companies to deal with — they can also cause severe legal and financial implications.
+Data breaches are not only a massive headache for companies to deal with, but they can also have severe legal and financial implications.

 Software developers and companies have become more wary of data breaches in recent years.
 Although cybersecurity awareness and capabilities are improving, the sophistication and negative impact of cyberattacks have also skyrocketed.
 According to a 2023 IBM report, the global average cost of a data breach in 2023 was $4.45 million — a 15% increase over the past three years.